This page is Archived

 Step 3: Double-check that policy details suit your circumstances

-Although this is a message we give out for when buying any type of insurance policy – always double-check the policy terms – it's particularly important for classic car cover because of its nature.
-With all the different variables – mileage, type of use, age of car, modifications etc – your policy must be tailored to your exact requirements, so check.
+Although this is a message we give out for when buying any type of insurance policy: always double-check the policy terms.
+I's particularly important for classic car cover because of its more unusual nature.
+With all the different variables – mileage, type of use, age of car, modifications etc – your policy needs to be tailored to your exact requirements, so make sure it is.

 How to make a claim on your classic car insurance